Exabyte-io/documentation/docs/data/classification.md

 !!!note "Example structured and unstructured data"
     Unstructured data generated during calculation first resides on disk.
 Files containing the information can further be processed as explained in [this section](../properties/extractor.md), and further converted to a structured JSON-based format inside our platform.

-## By domain
+## By relation to Entities

-We identify the domain of the data as follows:
+We identify the relation of the data as follows:

 - **materials**: information uniquely associated with a certain [material](../materials/overview.md).
 - **workflows**: information about a computational [Workflow](../workflows/overview.md) routine used to extract the data.